Fashion & Textile Technology (FTT)

 Prerequisites: FTT 110, FTT 206.
-Advanced-level course in textiles; provides an understanding of fabric-performance evaluation; emphasis on standard test methods used by textile/apparel industry; equipment and techniques used in determining selected physical and aesthetic properties of textile products.
+Advanced textiles course focused on fabric performance evaluation and quality; understanding of standard test methods commonly used in the textile and apparel industry; use of equipment and techniques to assess selected physical and aesthetic properties of textile products.
 Offered every semester.

 FTT 308 FASHION CAD (Computer Aided Design)

 Prerequisites: FTT 208 or instructor permission.
 Intermediate multi-faceted skill expansion for fashion product design, technical development, using Adobe Photoshop & Illustrator.
 Fashion product design line/collection development; electronics and Web-based portfolio presentation.
 Offered every semester.

 FTT 310 SEWN PRODUCTS INDUSTRY

 Prerequisites: FTT 306 or permission of instructor.
 Overview of organization and government regulations of fashion business selection of raw materials; designing and pattern development; sizing and evaluation of fit; manufacturing process, quality specifications and relationship between cost and quality.
 Offered every semester.

 FTT 324 INDUSTRIAL APPAREL ASSEMBLY

 Prerequisite: FTT 109.
 Focus on design room techniques utilized in both couture and mass production of apparel.
 Emphasis on equipment; appropriate selection of style, color, and fiber content of construction materials; alteration techniques used to achieve proper-fitting garments and mastery of selected couture; and industrial construction processes.
 Offered every semester.

 FTT 326 TRADITIONAL/COMPUTER FLAT PATTERN